CiscoDevNet/terraform-provider-aci/website/docs/r/port_tracking.html.markdown

 }
 ```
 ## NOTE ##
-User can use resource of type aci_port_tracking to change configuration of object Port Tracking.
-User cannot create more than one instances of object Port Tracking.
+Users can use the resource of type aci_port_tracking to change the configuration of the object Port Tracking.
+Users cannot create more than one instance of object Port Tracking.

 ## Argument Reference ##